-Hi, I'm Suze, the designer-maker behind Splash of Watermelon.
-I live in San Francisco with my husband and two daughters.
+I live in San Francisco with my husband and two daughters, and you’ll usually find me working from my desk in our kitchen late into the night!
 We had the opportunity to move to New York from London at the beginning of 2016 and decided to go for it, so packed up our lives in the U.K. and took a chance on an adventure.
-We moved to the west coast at the end of 2017 and I'm loving exploring life in a new city all over again.
+It was the push I needed to start living my ambition to make a career from my artwork.

 I have always dreamed of making a living from my own creative work but over the years since I graduated from Art School, my career took a more corporate path.
 Leaving that world has allowed me to realise that now is my chance to take that long-held creative dream of mine, and finally have the courage to go for it.

-If you'd like to connect to share ideas or grab a creative coffee in San Francisco, I'd love to hear from you!
+If you'd like to connect to collaborate or grab a creative coffee in San Francisco, I'd love to hear from you!

 My creative background